plone/meta/config/README.md

 In a nutshell `plone/meta`, puts some configuration files on the repository.

-Currently, the files being managed by `plone/meta` are:
+Currently the files managed by `plone/meta` are the following.

 - `.meta.toml`: `plone/meta`'s configuration file
-- `.editorconfig`: configuration meant to be read by IDEs
+- `.editorconfig`: configuration meant to be read by code editors
 - `.flake8`: [`flake8`](https://pypi.org/project/flake8) configuration
 - `.gitignore`: list of file/folders patterns that `git` should ignore
 - `.github/workflows/meta.yml`: GitHub Actions to run the testing and QA tools on GitHub
 - `.pre-commit-config.yaml`: [`pre-commit`](https://pypi.org/project/pre-commit) configuration
-- `pyproject.toml`: configuration options for a wide variety of python tooling
+- `pyproject.toml`: configuration options for a wide variety of Python tooling
 - `tox.ini`: [`tox`](https://pypi.org/project/tox) configuration, __the most important file__

 You can find the _template_ files for each of these files in the `config/default` folder of this `plone/meta` repository.

-You will notice that they have a `.jinja` extension, that's because the files are not merely copied over to the target repository, but rather they are enhanced/adapted on the way there.
+You will notice that they have a `.jinja` extension.
+That's because the files are not merely copied over to the target repository, but rather they are enhanced and adapted on the way there.

-See the next section about how to extend/modify these configuration files.
+See the next section about how to extend and modify these configuration files.

 ## Configuration options

-One thing is trying to standardize, but another thing is being flexible enough to adapt to each repositories' special needs.
+One thing is trying to standardize, but another thing is being flexible enough
+It is one thing to standardize, yet another to be flexible enough to adapt to each repository's particular needs.

 Fortunately `plone/meta` tries its best to accomplish both:

 - it provides sane defaults
-- it allows to extend the defaults with custom configuration
+- it allows extension of the defaults with custom configuration

-The files mentioned above have comments all over them with instructions on how to extend/modify/influence what `plone/meta` ends up adding on those files.
+The files mentioned above have comments all over them with instructions on how to extend, modify, and influence what `plone/meta` ends up adding on those files.

 Those options are to be stored,